Levoča: History

 At the southern end of the main square, the Evangelical Church, Levoča was constructed from 1823 onwards, and consecrated in 1832.
 It replaced an earlier articular church outside the walls of the city.

-The economic importance of the town was further diminished in 1871 when the important new Košice–Bohumín Railway was built just 8 km to the south, bypassing Levoča and going through the nearby town of Spišská Nová Ves.
+The economic importance of the town was diminished in 1871 when the important new Košice–Bohumín Railway was built just 8 km to the south, bypassing Levoča and going through the nearby town of Spišská Nová Ves.
 Later, in 1892, only a spur line was built from Spišská Nová Ves railway station to Levoča.
-Erwin Raisz, famed cartographer who emigrated to the United States after earning a degree in engineering and architecture from the University of Hungary and after serving in WWI, was born in Levoča in 1893.
-Raisz learned about map making from his father, also a civil engineer, and was no doubt inspired by the topography of his homeland to create a unique hand-drawn method of portraying physiographic features.
-He taught at Harvard University and wrote the first cartography textbook in English.

-After the Treaty of Trianon and the dismantling of the Kingdom of Hungary, the city became part of the newly formed Czechoslovakia and its Slovak name Levoča was formally adopted.
-Later, during World War II, under the auspices of the First Slovak Republic, 981 local Jews were deported from the town to concentration camps.
-On 27 January 1945 Levoča was taken by Soviet troops of the 18th Army.
+Before the establishment of independent Czechoslovakia in 1918, Levoča was part of Szepes County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.
+On 27 January 1945, the 1st Czechoslovak Army Corps dislodged the Wehrmacht and the Hungarian Army from Levoča, and it was once again part of Czechoslovakia.
+It has been part of independent Slovakia since 1993.

-On July 3, 1995 Levoča was visited by Pope John Paul II.
-He celebrated a mass for 650,000 celebrants at the traditional pilgrim site of Mariánska hora, a hill about 2 km north of Levoča with views of the town.
+On July 3, 1995, Levoča was visited by Pope John Paul II.
+He celebrated a Mass for 650,000 worshippers at the traditional pilgrim site of Mariánska hora, a hill about 2 km north of Levoča with views of the town.